RdecKa/SLAM-with-LEGO-Mindstorms/README.md

 That's it for the simulated robot!
 Nothing difficult, you should try it out<sup>2</sup>!

-### But I have a LEGO Mindstorms and I want to see it in action!
+### But I have a LEGO EV3 Brick and I want to see it in action!
-TODO
+1. Check that you have Python 3.8 (or higher) installed on your computer.
+2. Clone this repository.
+3. Set HOST and PORT in `slam/config.py` and `slam/mindstorms/slam_lego/config.py`.
+   HOST should be the IP address of the EV3.
+Make sure the ports in both files are the same.
+4. Upload the content of `slam/mindstorms/slam_lego` to your EV3 Brick (I'm using ev3dev).
+5. Run `python3 main.py` on the EV3.
+6. On your computer, run the following from the root directory:
+   1. `make init`
+   2. `make runlego`
+7. In the subsequent runs, only `make runlego` is needed.

 ## What can be done next?
 - Use a better path planning algorithm